CiscoDevNet/iOAM/scripts/vpp_sandbox/Readme.md

 	This script does:

 		a.
-Start a lxc container with the name suggested in the command.
+Start a lxc container with the name suggested in the command in background.

-			sudo lxc-start -n <container_name>
+			sudo lxc-start -n <container_name> -d

 		b.
 Create Veth pair with one end on Ubuntu host and other end on lxc conatiner namespace.